Odaiko Sonora is Tucson's taiko, or Japanese ensemble drumming

 Japanese Dance, for her guidance and friendship.
 Calligraphy Artist Shinsuke

-Thanks also to Marnie Sharp for our beautiful
+Thanks also to Marnie Sharp for

 web design, to